pusher/pusher-websocket-unity/README.md

 #### Unsupported Platforms:
 - WebGL due to incompatibility with Websockets (more [here](https://docs.unity3d.com/Manual/webgl-networking.html) under the _"No direct socket access"_ section)

-### Usage
-Download the latest `.unitypackage` compatible with you Unity version from the [release section](/releases) or Download it from the Asset Store: [Pusher Channels Realtime Client](https://assetstore.unity.com/).

 ### Build